 All data is encrypted in transit and at rest between Google, the customers, and data centers; as well as the data in all of the Cloud Platform services.
 The data stored on persistent disks is encrypted under 256-bit AES and each encryption key is also encrypted with a set of regularly changed master keys.

-GCP’s Compute Engine service has been reviewed by an independent Qualified Security Assessor and determined to be PCI DSS 3.2 compliant.
-However, that doesn’t mean you’re automatically PCI compliant.
-Everything we’ve mentioned above still applies, as you’re the one ultimately responsible for ensuring you’re site is PCI compliant.
+GCP’s Compute Engine service undergoes regular compliance assessments by independent Qualified Security Assessors and currently maintains PCI DSS 4.0 compliance for its infrastructure services.
+However, this doesn’t mean you’re automatically PCI compliant.
+Everything we’ve mentioned above still applies, as you’re the one ultimately responsible for ensuring your site is PCI compliant.

 GCP’s PCI Attestation of Compliance and SOC 2 reports are not publicly available.
 These documents are only available directly from GCP after entering into a non-disclosure agreement.
 As a result, if you need access to these documents you must develop a relationship directly with GCP to request these documents.